Paying for Housing

 Non-Eligible Fees – Financial Aid Will Not Pay

 Some charges included in the Housing costs are not Financial Aid eligible, meaning that at no time will Financial Aid funds cover these charges directly.
-These include the housing security deposit, the housing activity fee and the housing installment fee, which are all included in the $800 Initial Payment.
-Other charges not Financial Aid eligible are: the housing conduct fee, the housing parking fee, the housing damage fee, and the housing late fee.
+These include the housing application fee, security deposit, the housing activity fee and the housing installment fee, which are all included in the $300 Initial Payment.
+Other charges not Financial Aid eligible are: the housing conduct fee, the housing parking fee, the housing damage fee, housing key fee, housing improper check out fee and the housing late fee.

 Moving in after the official Move-In day for the semester is called a Late Move-In.
 If a Late Move-In resident has already received their financial aid disbursement for the semester, they must use those funds to pay their Housing charges according to the fee schedule and their Late Move-In documents.